-We are charging ahead driven by powerful emotions with no overall goal or plan of where we are going or understanding of where we are headed.
+We are currently charging ahead driven by powerful emotions with no overall goal or plan for where we are headed.
 We are fighting each other and exploiting life on this planet.
 If instead we would think about what is good for all of us and where our actions are taking us, we could by cooperating with each other lead much more satisfying lives, achieve happiness, and be followed by many generations of people who will thank us for it.
 We also need to look at our beliefs, some of which drive us apart and sometimes cause us to kill each other and distract us from dealing with reality in a rational way, as when we ignore scientific evidence.
-Every population contains a number of sociopaths, and corruption can easily become endemic.
-We must work hard to isolate damage done by sociopaths and expose their activities.
-I have lived in both clean and corrupt societies.
-I have seen how a concerned, active public can significantly minimize corruption.
-We must do this.
+People need to overcome future bias and information avoidance, become aroused by the threats to our future, and follow reason rather than emotion and crowdthink.

-We must stop fighting each other, open our eyes, and see where the real danger to our future lies.
+We need to stop fighting each other, open our eyes, and see where the real danger to our future lies.
 It is a polluted world no longer able to provide adequate food and water in a healthy environment.
 We must stop destroying the life on this planet that supports us.
-If we don’t protect it, this may well be our demise.
+If we don’t protect it, this may well be our demise and nothing else will matter for us.
 To do this we must have wise, moral, stable leaders, instead of those greedy for money and power, or who concentrate on feeding their egos.
-One of them, who owns a penthouse with marble floors, diamond chandeliers, and goldplated water faucets, is a narcissistic, paranoid, sociopathic, largely ignorant person who refuses to heed scientific or other evidence over his own personal political agendas.
+One of them, who owns a penthouse with marble floors, diamond chandeliers, and gold-plated water faucets, is a narcissistic, paranoid, sociopathic, largely ignorant person who excels at Information Avoidance and refuses to heed scientific or other evidence over his own personal political agendas.
 And he has gained a position of tremendous power and responsibility in the world.
 This should not happen.
-We should put our best minds to work to develop a system that not only prevents such people from gaining power, but finds those who are best suited for the job.
+We should put our best minds to work to develop a system that not only prevents such people from gaining power, but finds and utilizes those who are best suited for the job.

 It would help if the many members of environmental organizations would keep promoting the idea that extravagant living and ostentatiousness are hurting us all and are not to be admired.
 And, that happiness does not come from having more stuff or power over others, but from having good health, positive contacts with other people, and finding satisfaction in what one does.

 Governments have a meager record of planning for the future beyond the next 5 or 10 years.
 Someday we will run out of fossil fuels, if we haven’t fried ourselves first through global warming.
 They are essential for long-range transportation, particularly by air.
 I am not aware of any government that has looked into this certainty, not to mention many other problems that we will face in the future.
 People must demand that their governments plan for the inevitable.
-Our situation is so serious that we need to to look at the best information and research we have, and from this plot a rational strategy to safely move forward into a dangerous future and then beyond.
-Doing otherwise is stupid, and that’s where we are right now.
+Our situation is so serious that we need to look at the best information and research we have, and from this plot a rational strategy to safely move forward through a dangerous future and then beyond to sustainability.
+Doing otherwise is irresponsible and stupid.

 To better understand the reasons behind what is happening and how and where we should change course, it will help to keep a simple formula in mind.
 In the 1970s Paul Ehrlich and John Holdren developed a formula called IPAT that explains a lot about our environmental problems.
 IPAT stands for: I = P x A x T, where I = impact, P = population, A = affluence (consumption per capita), and T = technology.
 If everything stays the same but the world population doubles, humanity’s impact on the planet doubles.
 Similarly, if everything stays the same but personal consumption and pollution are cut in half, our impact on the planet is reduced to half.

-If we who are cautious and do what we can to protect our future are wrong, we will not live as luxuriously today as some of us might like.
+If we who are cautious and do what we can to protect our future are wrong, we will not live like some some of us might like.
 If we ignore environmental problems and believe that climate change is not taking place nor contributed to by humans, we might bring an end to life on this planet.
-Many people do not understand the importance of choosing wisely.
-With all the information that’s out there about what’s happening and what we can do to head us in the right direction, to ignore it is either ignorant, or immoral.
+The importance of making the right choice is clear.
+With all the information that’s available about what’s happening and what we can do to head in the right direction, to ignore reality is either ignorant, or immoral.